Gargron/fileupload/README.md

     var_dump($file->isFile());

-    //you can call any method on an SplFileInfo instance }
+    // you can call any method on an SplFileInfo instance }

 ```